TabbycatDebate/tabbycat/docs/install/windows.rst

 .. note:: **If you already have Python**, great!
 Some things to double-check:

-  - You must have Python 3.4, though we (strongly) recommend Python 3.5.
+  - You must have at least Python 3.4, though we recommend Python 3.5.
   - Your installation directory must not have any spaces in it.
   - If that doesn't work, note that the following must be part of your ``PATH`` environment variable: ``C:\Python35;C:\Python35\Scripts`` (or as appropriate for your installation directory).
-Following `the instructions here <https://www.java.com/en/download/help/path.xml>`_ to add this to your path.
+Follow `the instructions here <https://www.java.com/en/download/help/path.xml>`_ to add this to your path.

 1(b).
 PostgreSQL
 ----------------